 When you hear the word baking, the first thoughts that probably pop into your head are delicious muffins or some other baked goods.
-Well, that’s not the case for any beauty obsessed person, for us its makeup!
-Yup baking is a technique in makeup favoured by many.
+Well, that’s not the case for any beauty-obsessed person, for us it’s makeup!
+Yup baking is a technique in makeup favoured by many that help your makeup stay on for longer and better!
 Read on to see what baking in makeup is and how to do it.

 What is Baking in Makeup?